 It’s important for an insured to not only understand what types of exposures come with vacant buildings, but also to understand what constitutes a vacant building for insurance purposes.
 For standard commercial property policies, depending on how the policy is written, a building is considered vacant if it is 30% unoccupied.
 Typically these policies will remove coverage for vandalism, sprinkler leakage, water damage, theft, or attempted theft when a building is vacant for more than 60 days.

-This is why empty commercial property insurance or vacant building insurance is required.
-Vacant Building Property insurance will provide coverage for direct physical loss, including fire, theft, vandalism and water damage, among other coverages.
+This is why vacant building insurance, empty commercial property insurance or vacant property insurance is required.
+Vacant Building insurance will provide coverage for direct physical loss, including fire, theft, vandalism and water damage, among other coverages.
 A typical property policy will require the insured to take precautionary measures to mitigate loss including maintaining the following safeguards: